DallasFerguson/Video-Game-Tracker/README.md

   Write and share reviews for games.

-  Rate games on a numerical or star-based scale.

-  View community-driven rankings of top-rated games.

-  Try to remove bloat of other versions of games

 The target demographic includes:

   Enthusiasts: Users interested in discovering new games based on community reviews.